The Bread Board System: Option Modules

 All in all, TBBS and its option modules were far beyond the performance and reliability of what other BBS authors could dream of.
 TBBS had power not even anticipated by the author.
-For example, in 1988 the University of Southern California installed TBBS for their 16 line BBS system administered by Susan Biddlecomb, who was Director of Computer Support of the USC Health Care system.
-The actual computer was housed in the Computer Facility, some distance from her office, necessitating her to go to the computer facility to make the most minor change.
+For example, in 1988 the University of Southern California installed TBBS for their 16-line BBS system administered by Susan Biddlecomb, who was Director of Computer Support of the USC Health Care system.
+The actual computer was housed in the computer facility, some distance from her office, necessitating her to go to the computer facility to make the most minor change.
 Her solution was to completely dispense with the internal menu and interface system, devising a standard menu layout, and building menus “on the fly” using the add-on TDBS module.

 She would upload any changes or additions to the menus as entries in the database, and remotely recompile the menus.
 After a daily reboot, the changes would automatically take effect without the necessity for a trip to the computer room.
-A side benefit was dynamic content—upon registration or login, the user could enter or change any information, such as personal information, preferences, or sub-boards of interest, this information was entered into the database, and this would then dynamically customize the menu system presented to the user, and no two users were necessarily presented with the same information.
-This meant that the entire interface seen by the users was in actuality an add-on running under TDBS with the main program functioning merely as a multi-tasker.
-A similar concept is widely used today on the World Wide Web as database driven content, one of its most powerful features.
-E-Soft did not publicize this method of constructing the menu system and left it up to the users to discover the power this advanced implementation.
+A side benefit was dynamic content—upon registration or login, the user could enter or change any information, such as personal information, preferences, or sub-boards of interest.
+This information was entered into the database, and this would then dynamically customize the menu system presented to the user, and no two users were necessarily presented with the same information.
+This meant that the entire interface seen by the users was in actuality an add-on running under TDBS, with the main program functioning merely as a multi-tasker.
+A similar concept is widely used today on the World Wide Web as database-driven content, one of its most powerful features.
+E-Soft did not publicize this method of constructing the menu system and left it up to the users to discover the power of this advanced implementation.

 IPAD

 In 1993, Phil Becker saw the approaching commercial migration to the Internet and started work on the IPAD (Internet Protocol Adapter) project.
-It was designed as an embedded hardware+software solution that originally focused on bidirectional telnet access to TBBS.
+It was designed as an embedded hardware and software solution that originally focused on bidirectional telnet access to TBBS.
 It also provided other services (RAS, DNS, FTP, etc.) for those TBBS callers on dial in lines using the IPAD machine as a direct gateway.
-This allowed many IPAD owners to more easily become Internet Service Providers (ISP's) as BBS usage on the whole began to wane, caused by the growing popularity of the Internet.
+This allowed many IPAD owners to more easily become Internet service providers (ISPs) as BBS usage on the whole began to wane, caused by the growing popularity of the Internet.

-The IPAD was extremely popular with commercial TBBS operators.
-Unfortunately, it was very expensive and beyond the reach of most hobby TBBS sysops that had already invested thousands of dollars into TBBS plus option modules for use on free systems with no hope of ever making a profit.
+The IPAD was highly popular among commercial TBBS operators.
+However, it was very expensive and out of reach for most hobbyist TBBS sysops, who had already invested thousands of dollars into TBBS and its optional modules for use on free systems with no hope of ever making a profit.